Table of Contents

 - Other Accessories: I have a travel purse I take on urban vacations and may take a smaller bag to hold my phone and wallet in the evening.

 I love this Travelon Anti-Theft Messenger bag!
-(Mine is peacock blue, not striped!
-It comes in several colors.)
-I bought this before our trip to Australia and New Zealand since we were visiting primarily cities and towns.
+(It comes in several colors.
+Mine is peacock blue! ) I bought this for our trip to Australia and New Zealand since we were visiting primarily cities and towns.
 The zippered pop-out pockets on each side hold water bottles and umbrellas well.
 Zippered pockets on the other sides offer flexibility in storing items securely and for easy access.
 The interior is large enough to hold a Kindle.
 I even managed to get my GoreTex jacket inside.

 Medical and Hygiene